core-wg/oscore/draft-ietf-core-object-security.md

 1. Verify the Sequence Number in the Partial IV parameter, as described in {{replay-protection-section}}.
 If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
-    * If the block option is used, the AAD includes the AEAD Tag from the previous block received (from the second block and following) {{AAD}}.
-This means that the endpoint MUST store the Tag of each last-received block to compute the following.

 3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the padded Partial IV parameter, received in the COSE Object.